 Keyword Description Examples Obligatory OBJECT_ID Spacecraft identifier of the object corresponding to the hardware data to be given.
-While there is no CCSDS-based restriction on the value for this keyword, the names could be drawn from the SPACEWARN Bulletin (reference Reference [3] ).
-If this is chosen, it is recommended that values have the format YYYY-NNNP{PP}, where: - YYYY = year of launch; YYYY = year of launch; - NNN = three-digit serial number of launch in year YYYY (with leading zeros); - P{PP} = at least one capital letter for the identification of the part brought into space by the launch.
+While there is no CCSDS-based restriction on the value for this keyword, the names could be drawn from the SPACEWARN Bulletin (Reference [3]).
+If this is chosen, it is recommended that values have the format YYYY-NNNP{PP}, where: - YYYY = year of launch;- NNN = three-digit serial number of launch in year YYYY (with leading zeros); - P{PP} = at least one capital letter for the identification of the part brought into space by the launch.
 In cases where the asset is not listed in the bulletin,the value should be provided in an ICD.
 2000-052A 1996-068A 2000-053A 1996-008A Yes START_TIME The START_TIME keyword shall specify the start time of the total time span covered by the hardware data immediately following this Metadata Section.
 The START_TIME value shall be relative to the time system specified by the TIME_SYSTEM keyword.
-For formatting rules see 5.4.3.75.4.13 .
-1996-12- 18T14:28:15.1172 1996-277T07:22:54 2006-001T00:00:002 No STOP_TIME The STOP_TIME keyword shall specify the stop time of the total time span covered by the hardware data immediately following this Metadata Section.
+For formatting rules see 5.4.3.7.
+1996-12- 18T14:28:15.1172 1996-277T07:22:54 2006-001T00:00:00Z No STOP_TIME The STOP_TIME keyword shall specify the stop time of the total time span covered by the hardware data immediately following this Metadata Section.
 The STOP_TIME value shall be relative to the time system specified by the TIME_SYSTEM keyword.
-For formatting rules see 5.4.3.7 5.4.13.
-1996-12- 18T14:28:15.1172 1996-277T07:22:54 2006-001T00:00:00z No DEFINE There shall be one instance of the DEFINE keyword in the Metadata Section for each different set of hardware data that is to be read in the Data Section.
+For formatting rules see 5.4.3.7.
+1996-12- 18T14:28:15.1172 1996-277T07:22:54 2006-001T00:00:002 No DEFINE There shall be one instance of the DEFINE keyword in the Metadata Section for each different set of hardware data that is to be read in the Data Section.
 The value associated with each DEFINE keyword shall define a single "Mnemonic Keyword" that will be used in the Data Section for a single set of hardware data.
 See section 5.3 for the syntax that shall be used in creating the values for the Mnemonic keyword.
 ACS.DSS1.ANG.V3 ACS.STA2.STAR3.V4.I3B Yes

 Keyword Description Examples Obligatory FRAME A FRAME keyword may be associated with any DEFINE keyword.
 It designates the frame(s) of the measurements of the hardware data corresponding to the DEFINE keyword.
 It may consists of one or (at most) two frame specifications.
-The frame specifications msut-must be selected from: "SENSOR" "BODY" "EXTERNAL" Information pertaining to the values associated with the FRAME keyword is provided in Annex JK.
-The line containing the FRAME keyword must come after the line containing the DEFINE keyword and any COMMENT-lines.
-SENSOR BODY EXTERNAL BODY No CALCURVE A CALCURVE keyword may be associated with any DEFINE keyword.
-It specifies the coefficients of a conversion function that is-may be used to convert hardware data corresponding to the DEFINE keyword into units different from those in transmitted.
+The frame specifications must be selected from: "SENSOR" "BODY" "EXTERNAL" Information pertaining to the values associated with the FRAME keyword is provided in Annex K. SENSOR BODY EXTERNAL BODY No CALCURVE A CALCURVE keyword may be associated with any DEFINE keyword.
+It specifies the coefficients of a conversion function that may be used to convert hardware data corresponding to the DEFINE keyword into units different from those in transmitted.
 It consists of one or more numerical values which are used as the coefficients of a polynomial conversion function with the zeroth order coefficient first and subsequent coefficients in increasing order.
 The units of the transmitted and converted data should be well understood by the transmitting and receiving parties.
 This understanding will normally be documented in an ICD.
 1.0 0 2.5 0.112 3.456 -2.239 No META_STOP The META_STOP keyword shall delineate the end of the NHM Metadata Section within the message.
 It must appear on a line by itself; i.e., it shall have no parameters, timetags or values.
 N/A Yes